-- 1.1.2 Before disassembly - (1) Disassemble valves at dust-free area. - (2) Pay attention not to damage body seat, disc, stem threads and flange surfaces. - (3) Mark the valve body and bonnet flanges at their original position before disassembling valves.
+- 1.1.2 Before disassembly - (1) Disassemble valves at a dust-free area. - (2) Pay attention not to damage body seat, disc, stem threads, flange surfaces and lining surfaces. - (3) Mark the valve body and bonnet flanges at their original position before disassembling valves.
 Couple these marks at assembly.
 Also the disc and body should be marked so that the disc can be mounted at its original position.